SpEZiiL/utest-script/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
-title: ''
-labels: ''
-assignees: ''
+about: Request a new feature or other change
+label: 'enhancement'
 ---

 # Feature/Change Request #